 7. Puerto Rico

 This island is inviting in so many ways and for so many reasons.
-If you like history, you’ll love staying in San Juan and taking time to explore that area; there are beaches right in the city so you can truly have the best of both worlds there.
+If you like history, you’ll love staying in San Juan and exploring that area; there are beaches right in the city, so you can have the best of both worlds.